South Florida Sustainable Environments Internship

 Internship Description:

 The South Florida Sustainable Environments Internship is a semester-long paid research internship for FIU undergraduates with an interest in environmental studies.
-Interns work at local environmental organizations to develop and conduct a research project with the support of an organizational mentor during the 2025 Fall semester.
+Interns work at local environmental organizations to develop and conduct a research project with the support of an organizational mentor during the 2026 Spring semester.
 Interns are expected to complete the internship with a deliverable (Research Project, Educational Material, or other) decided by them and their organizational mentor.

 Partner organizations include Biscayne National Park, Zoo Miami, Dream in Green, The Deering Estate, Historic Black Police Precinct Museum, The Kampong, Montgomery Botanical Center.